dotnet-outdated/dotnet-outdated/README.md

 ## FAQ

-### Why are the line endings in .csproj files changed to LF when running with `-u`?

-This is due to a [bug in MSBuild](https://github.com/Microsoft/msbuild/issues/1401).

 ### Why are unrelated changes made to .csproj files when running with `-u`?

 `dotnet-outdated` does not make any changes to .csproj files directly.
 Instead, it runs `dotnet add package` to update packages, so that command is responsible for all changes made.
 To track issues related to this command, head over to the [.NET CLI repo](https://github.com/dotnet/cli)